shwezhu/shwezhu.github.io/content/post/http/003-cross-origin-request.md

   - `mode: 'no-cors'` won’t magically make things work.
 In fact it makes things worse, because one effect it has is to tell browsers, *“Block my frontend JavaScript code from seeing contents of the response body and headers under all circumstances.”* Of course you never want that.
   - What happens with cross-origin requests from frontend JavaScript is that browsers by default block frontend code from accessing resources **cross-origin**.
 (If you know what [origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) is, you will understand the term "cross-origin" easily).
 If `Access-Control-Allow-Origin` header is specified in a response, then browser relax that blocking and allow your code to access the response.
 Source: https://stackoverflow.com/a/43268098/16317008

-- The last way is to enable cors on the server side by setting the response header:
+- Another way is to enable cors on the server side by setting the response header:

   - **It's a bad practice to allow `CORS *`**